Raushan-tryingtocode/rustdoc-assist/README.md

 search, and a real corpus fetched from source.
 An async REST API version (Tokio + Axum) is in progress in a separate branch as I get more comfortable with async Rust — I'd rather build that depth for real than bolt it on early.

+## Contributing

+Feel free to open an issue or submit a pull request if you run into bugs or have suggestions.